“Eat the rainbow.”

 The color a fruit or vegetable appears is largely determined by the proportion of specific phytochemicals present within its skin and flesh.
 Different phytochemicals are linked to specific health benefits.
 Therefore, each produce color category tends to exhibit similar properties.
 Here is a general overview of some of the benefits you can expect to gain from each color.

 Red foods, like watermelon, beets, and berries, are repeatedly touted for the role they play in supporting a healthy heart and offering protection from heart disease.

 Orange foods, including pumpkin and mango, are good sources of vitamin A. This nutrient is essential for immune function and eye health.
 Vitamin A also helps to maintain the structure of cell walls, which plays an essential role in the body’s first line of defense.

 Yellow foods are known for their vitamin C content.
 This vitamin is essential for immune function and collagen production.
 It can even enhance the absorption of iron.
 Some examples of yellow foods are pineapple and citrus fruits.

 Green foods are chock-full of antioxidants and nutrients that work together to fend off several major chronic diseases.
-Popular greens include spinach, kale, and other leafy greens.
+Popular greens include spinach, kale, and other leafy vegetables.
 The U.S. Department of Agriculture’s MyPlate also recognizes green vegetables as an important subcategory based on their color.
 Popeye was really on to something.

 Aside from looking pretty on your plate or in your smoothie, fruits and veggies from all color categories contribute key nutrients and offer benefits.
-So, go ahead and nosh on foods from all colors of the rainbow!
+So go ahead and nosh on foods from all colors of the rainbow!